 Cooking soaked moong dal and rice in an instant pot is even easier.
 Start with soaking green gram or mung Dal overnight or for 8 hours.

-Press saute on the Instant Pot and add 3 tsp of oil along with cumin seeds, cloves, cardamoms, cinnamon, bay leaf.
+Press saute on the Instant Pot and add 3 teaspoon of oil along with cumin seeds, cloves, cardamoms, cinnamon, bay leaf.
 Saute them until cumin starts to sizzle.

 Add chopped garlic, ginger, green chilies.